Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 		no coding conventions, only preprocessors & formatters (minifiers, beautifiers/prettyprinters, ETC) collaborative boxing should use preprocessors as a sort of DSL; I guess CSL (Collaboration Specific Language) but the convention is to use formatters for stylish "-thing"s that don't influence the quality of computational instructions like indentation, and snake_case/CamelCase; and preprocessors for engineering "-thing"s that do influence the quality of computational instructions like constants/variables, and recursion/loops

+		Shyams Versioning Network (where network pertains to system) ‣ formatters can be used on both ends
+		‣ minifiers will be used before transferring between SVNs
 	>8